cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 - Update Compatibility API implementation with Aetherium for the breaking changes made.
 - Improve the Death States of Repurchasable Turrets.
 They used to die only when 12 seconds have passed.
 - Add a config option for modifying the Flame Drone's spawn weight on Scorched Acres and Abyssal Depths.

-**2.2.8**
-- Update the Compatibility API implementation according to the changes made to ChensClassicItems.

 *For the full changelog, check this [wiki page](https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/wiki/Changelog).*